 Heart-connected feelings are soft and warm, accompanied by an openness to learning, and naturally present when not blocked by fear.

-Heart-connected feelings are: Innocent, Tender, Relaxed, Peaceful, Calm, Gentle, Harmonious, Happy, Alive, Cheerful, Sparkling, Vibrant, Delighted, Enthusiastic, Graceful, Light, Alert, Optimistic, Blissful, Glad, Playful, Upbeat, Animated, Ecstatic, Excited, Passionate, Sensual and Freeing.
+Heart-connected feelings are: Innocent, Tender, Relaxed, Peaceful, Calm, Gentle, Sorrowful, Harmonious, Happy, Alive, Cheerful, Sparkling, Vibrant, Delighted, Enthusiastic, Graceful, Light, Alert, Optimistic, Blissful, Glad, Playful, Upbeat, Animated, Ecstatic, Excited, Passionate, Sensual and Freeing.

 Being open to learning includes: Curiosity, Concern, Inquisitiveness, Attentiveness, Involvement and a desire to learn about oneself as well as others.

 A Partial List of Heart-Disconnected Feelings and Behaviors